Women’s Rights Action Movement

 Women’s Rights Action Movement AND IWDA

-IWDA began partnering with WRAM in 2013.
+IWDA has partnered with WRAM since 2013.
 IWDA was WRAM’s first donor and continues to be their sole contributor to core funding.
-IWDA has supported WRAM to strengthen the organisation’s capacity through facilitating two strategic plans, support with financial management systems, policy development and recruitment of staff.

 Quick Facts